Kingswood Secondary Academy: Grant maintained school

+New buildings

+The school now has over 1,200 students operating on the new school site.
+Many changes have taken place in the past two years with the introduction of a new school uniform, vertical tutoring, and a new building.

 In 2008 Kingswood saw its highest GCSE pass rate at 54%.

 The school used to operate on two sites; the Upper School site, which was for students between the ages of 11-16, and the Lower School, which was once Our Lady and Pope John Catholic Secondary School.
 The school was taken over by Kingswood in 2004 and its students were then mixed with The Kingswood School's pupils.
 The Lower School site was then used as a sixth form centre.
 The disused Our Lady and Pope John site underwent demolition from November 2012, following an arson attack on the site in August 2012.
 The School is now on one site in the new building.

+Academy

 The school converted to academy status on 1 September 2013 and was renamed Kingswood Secondary Academy.

 The new school

-The new school is now open and the administration has changed the way the school operates.
-There is a vertical tutoring system, which includes a few students from each year and four sixth form students, in which the sixth formers are encouraged to mentor students in year 7.
-There are five houses with names related to the performing arts (Aardman, Bourne, Glennie, Hepworth, Littlewood), which each have their own heads, school counselor, school mentor and peer mentors.
+The school was established as a grammar school in 1965, starting with 150 students.
+The school now serves over 1,200 students in its current facility.
+Numerous changes have occurred over a specific period, including the introduction of a uniform, vertical tutoring, and a facility upgrade.
+The school was featured in a BBC documentary produced by Richard Denton, filmed in 1981 and aired in 1982, two years following Dawkins' previous documentary about Radley College.